badrannn/instabug_task_chat_system/README.md

 ### Asynchronous Jobs for Database Writes
 To enhance performance and responsiveness and introduce concurrency control, the application leverages background jobs for writing to the database.
-This asynchronous behavior is implemented using Sidekiq.
+This asynchronous behavior is implemented using Sidekiq and Redis.

 - **ApplicationCreationJob**:
   - Responsible for handling the creation of new application records.
 When an application is initiated, a job is enqueued, and the application responds immediately to the user with the token.
 The actual database writing occurs in the background.